google-research/google-research/aqt/README.md

 After a training run has completed, the reporting tool in `report_utils.py` allows you to generate a concise experiment report with aggregated metrics, and metadata.
 It parses TFEvent files saved during training e.g. via `tf.summary.SummaryWriter` and simulates early stopping.
+The logic to parse TFEvent files directly is implemented in `tfevent_utils.py`.

 ### Main Features